Home

 For anyone beginning a hydroponic garden on a tight budget, using Maxsea is one way to avoid having to purchase an expensive pH meter (at first) while still being able to achieve very good results.

 If you decide to use Maxsea, be sure to add 1 teaspoon of Epsom salt to every gallon of nutrient solution.
-This provides your plants with magnesium, which is the only micro-nutrient lacking in the Maxsea fertilizers.
+This provides your plants with Magnesium, which is the only micro-nutrient lacking in the Maxsea fertilizers.
+Even better, use Maxsea in combination with Cal-Mag supplement.
 This will give you a very complete and very affordable feeding strategy that is also very easy to maintain.
 One of the only places you will be able to find Maxsea fertilizer is Charley's Greenhouse and Garden.

 Concentrated Seaweed Extracts

-Nitrozime concentrates seaweed extracts When using the above seaweed fertilizers, I have never found it necessary to use a concentrated supplement.
+When using the above seaweed fertilizers, I have never found it necessary to use a concentrated supplement.
 Concentrated supplements are for plant hormones more than for micro-nutrients or carbohydrates.
-I suggest you learn about Ph, temperature, light, humidity, CO2, oxygen, and the basic N-P-K ratios before trying to boost your plant growth with concentrated plant hormones.
+I suggest you learn about pH, temperature, light, humidity, CO2, Oxygen, and the basic N-P-K ratios before trying to boost your plant growth with concentrated plant hormones.

 If you feel you have the years of experience needed, and you are finely tuned to your indoor plants, and you still feel you need a little boost in the plant hormone department, than I suggest Nitrozime seaweed extract.